thesse1/webmethods-api-gateway-staging/README.md

 | Export API(s) from DESIGN API Gateway in which environment set? | webm_io (default) or azure_demo_01 |
 | Message for the commit in Git? | The change will be committed with this commit message |

 This pipeline can be used for exporting new versions of the zzz_ negative test cases.
-It can also be used for new API projects which have not yet been accounted for in the definition of the `Export seletced API project from DESIGN` pipeline.
+It can also be used for new API projects which have not yet been accounted for in the definition of the `Export selected API project from DESIGN` pipeline.

 > Note: API Gateway export archives can only be imported on API Gateway environment on the same or higher fixlevel.
 As of 23.05.24, the environments on webm_io are on fixlevel 11.0 while the environment on azure_demo_01 are on fixlevel 10.15 fix 15.
 This means: When you export an API project from webm_io DESIGN environment, you will not be able to deploy this API project on any azure_demo_01 target environment.